lynnfaraday/aresmush.com/tutorials/code/add-cmd/help-file.md

 After the metadata (which is set off by `---` lines) comes the actual help text.
 Like a lot of Ares text, this uses [Markdown](https://daringfireball.net/projects/markdown/syntax) format.
 Markdown is nice because it can be shown in both text-only format (for the MU client) and web format (for the web portal).
 If you've ever used web forum or wiki formatting codes, you've probably used Markdown.

 {% tip %}
-The tick marks around \ <code>goals\</code>  are the standard way to highlight command text in help files.
+The tick marks around \ `goals\`  are the standard way to highlight command text in help files.
 {% endtip %}